-Bring the curriculum to life and inspire your students at the former home of Charles Darwin, and where the internationally renowned 'On the Origin of Species' was written.
-With many cross-curricular learning opportunities, Victorian interiors and original furniture inside the house and gardens of Special Scientific Interest, there is plenty for school groups to see at Down House.
+Bring the curriculum to life and inspire your students at the former home of Charles Darwin and the site where the internationally renowned 'On the Origin of Species' was written.
+From Victorian interiors and original furniture inside the house, to gardens of Special Scientific Interest, there is plenty for school groups to see at Down House.

-New for 2017, try our excellent value expert-led Discovery Visit called 'Darwin's Daring Discoveries.'
-Plus, schools can now use our FREE downloadable Learning Trail as part of a Free Education Visit.
+Try our expert-led Discovery Visit 'Darwin's Daring Discoveries.'
+Plus, schools can use our FREE downloadable Learning Trail as part of a Free Education Visit.

 - KS1: Working scientifically, animals and plants